 Rehab

-Patients maintain a daily schedule that is usually composed of group and individual counseling, prosocial activities, psychoeducation, healthy meals, and medication management (as appropriate).
+Patients maintain a daily schedule usually composed of group and individual counseling, prosocial activities, psychoeducation, healthy meals, and medication management (as appropriate).
 There may also be opportunities for family involvement (patient and counselor willing).

 Intensive Outpatient Treatment

-IOP is generally 10-12 hours per week and varies depending on one’s schedule.
-This is sometimes combined with group living (e.g., a halfway house) and support groups.
-IOP is reserved for those with higher levels of functioning and the appropriate social support to keep them accountable.
+Intensive outpatient treatment (IOP) is less restrictive than residential.
+Patients attend therapy part-time and may continue life obligations while focusing on recovery.
+IOP is generally 10-12 hours per week and sometimes combined with group living (e.g., a halfway house) and support groups.
+IOP treats individuals with higher levels of functioning by providing appropriate support to keep them accountable.

 Support Groups